Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 For a growing number of US entrepreneurs, business owners and wealthy citizens, the question isn’t if they should diversify their options but how.

-This isn’t some fringe movement.
+This isn’t some fringe movement, either.

 The Pros and Cons of a Plan B